akelii/itucsdb1611/docs/user/member2.rst

 3. You can search for a person by typing any information belongs to his/her.

-	For example you can search for all asistant members in the **AcFe**
+	For example you can search for all assistant members in the **AcFe**

 .. figure:: member2/9-filtering.png